 - Find a trustworthy product and stick with it.
 I buy Fox Farms products when I can’t find manure or compost in bulk, and they assure me that they do not use biosolids in their products.

 Susan Vinskofski is a Master Gardener in Pennsylvania County and has been gardening for much of her life.
 She’s what you’d call savvy about gardening, and she’s passionate about doing it from the ground up.
 Er, the soil up.
-Her recently released ebook, The Art of Gardening: Building Your Soil, is a thorough discourse on building soil that will help your garden thrive.
+Her ebook, The Art of Gardening: Building Your Soil, is a thorough discourse on building soil that will help your garden thrive.

-Building soil for a great vegetable garden
+Improve soil for a great vegetable garden